Shadikul-Islam/Docker-and-Kubernetes-Projects/Kubernetes Projects/How to Install Kubernetes in Linux VM/README.md

 systemctl restart docker
 ````

-**Did you remember?** We were told to copy a text in notepad which will be needed during the time of worker node configuration.
+**Did you remember?** I was told to copy a text in notepad which will be needed during the time of worker node configuration.
 Yes! now we use that text to connect this worker node with the master node.

 After running all of the above commands successfully, now run this command in all of your worker node VM.
 Since we have two worker node so we need to run that command on both VMs that we copied from notepad.
 Command was like this. **Don't use this following command.
 Use yours!**
 ````Bash